dev-bootcamp-2019/final-project-saymrwulf/README.md

 ### Constructors
 If there has been a coding error or a refactoring mistake, so that the constructor name does not match the contract name anymore, the constructor becomes a normal function that anyone can call.
 As we use the constructor keyword explicitly, this should not be a concern anymore.
 ### Uninitialized Storage Pointers
+Uninitialized local variables within functions may contain values of other storage variable in the contract, which could be exploitable in a deliberate fashion.
+However, we did pay attention to the respective compiler warnings.
+Also, we used the memory keyword explicitly to rule out unintended storage pointers.
+### Tx.Origin
+Solidity's global tx.origin variable should not be used for caller authorization as this is susceptible to phishing attacks.
+One could use it in a whitelist fashion to rule out external contracts calling our contract within a require statement though.
+However, we did not use tx.origin at all.